MicrosoftDocs/azure-docs/articles/ai-services/openai/concepts/use-your-data.md

 :::image type="content" source="../media/use-your-data/deploy-model.png" alt-text="A screenshot showing the model deployment button in Azure OpenAI Studio." lightbox="../media/use-your-data/deploy-model.png":::

-### Deploy to Microsoft Copilot Studio
+### Deploy to a copilot (preview)

-You can deploy your model to [Microsoft Copilot Studio](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) directly from Azure OpenAI studio, enabling you to bring conversational experiences to various Microsoft Teams, Websites, Dynamics 365, and other [Azure Bot Service channels](/microsoft-copilot-studio/publication-connect-bot-to-azure-bot-service-channels).
-Microsfot Copilot Studio acts as a conversational and generative AI platform, making the process of creating, publishing and deploying a bot to any number of channels simple and accessible.
+You can deploy your model to a copilot in [Copilot Studio](/microsoft-copilot-studio/fundamentals-what-is-copilot-studio) directly from Azure OpenAI studio, enabling you to bring conversational experiences to various Microsoft Teams, websites, Dynamics 365, and other [Azure Bot Service channels](/microsoft-copilot-studio/publication-connect-bot-to-azure-bot-service-channels).
+The Copilot Studio acts as a conversational and generative AI platform, making the process of creating, publishing and deploying a bot to any number of channels simple and accessible.

-While Microsoft Copilot Studio has features that leverage Azure OpenAI such as [generative answers](/microsoft-copilot-studio/nlu-boost-conversations), deploying a model grounded on your data lets you create a chatbot that will respond using your data, and connect it to the Power Platform.
-The tenant used in the Azure OpenAI service and Microsoft Copilot Studio should be the same.
+While a copilot in Copilot Studio has features that leverage Azure OpenAI such as [generative answers](/microsoft-copilot-studio/nlu-boost-conversations), deploying a model grounded on your data lets you create a chatbot that will respond using your data, and connect it to the Power Platform.
+The tenant used in the Azure OpenAI service and Copilot Studio should be the same.
 For more information, see [Use a connection to Azure OpenAI on your data](/microsoft-copilot-studio/nlu-generative-answers-azure-openai).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RW18YwQ]

 > [!NOTE]
-> Deploying to Microsoft Copilot Studio from Azure OpenAI is only available to US regions.
+> Deploying to a copilot in Copilot Studio is only available to US regions.
-> Microsoft Copilot Studio supports Azure AI Search indexes with keyword or semantic search only.
+> Copilot Studio supports Azure AI Search indexes with keyword or semantic search only.
 Other data sources and advanced features might not be supported.

 ### Deploy a web app

-Along with Azure OpenAI Studio, Power Virtual Agents, and the API, you can also use the available standalone web app to interact with chat models using a graphical user interface.
+Along with Azure OpenAI Studio, Copilot Studio, and the API, you can also use the available standalone web app to interact with chat models using a graphical user interface.
 See [Use the Azure OpenAI web app](../how-to/use-web-app.md) for more information.

 #### Streaming data